shimspedy/sengov/content/archieve/hagedorn-jim/_index.md

 ---
 date: 2020-11-22T11:54:12-05:00
 title: "Hagedorn Jim"
-seo_title: "contact Congress Hagedorn Jim"
+seo_title: "Former Congress Hagedorn Jim"
 subheader:
-     greeting: Contact Congress Hagedorn Jim
+     greeting: Former Congress Hagedorn Jim
-     description: James Lee Hagedorn is an American politician from the state of Minnesota.
-A Republican, he is a member of the United States House of Representatives from Minnesota's 1st congressional district.
-The district covers much of the southern third of the state and includes Rochester, Austin and Mankato.
+     description: James Lee Hagedorn was an American politician from Minnesota.
+A Republican, he was the U.S. Representative for Minnesota's 1st congressional district from 2019 until his death.
+The district stretches across southern Minnesota along the border with Iowa and includes Rochester, Austin, and Mankato.
-description: Contact Congress Hagedorn Jim of Minnesota.
-Contact information for Hagedorn Jim includes email address, phone number, and mailing address.
+description: James Lee Hagedorn was an American politician from Minnesota.
+A Republican, he was the U.S. Representative for Minnesota's 1st congressional district from 2019 until his death.
+The district stretches across southern Minnesota along the border with Iowa and includes Rochester, Austin, and Mankato.
 image: hagedorn-jim.jpg
 video:
 url: /archieve/hagedorn-jim/